symphoniacloud/cicada/docs/SettingUpCicada.md

 Before I get started on how to use Cicada some important...

+## The short version

+If you just want to deploy Cicada to take a look at how I've done things, and you're already familiar with deploying serverless applications to AWS, then this is the tl;dr :

+1. Clone this repo
+2. Run `npm install`
+3. With your AWS environment pointing to the correct account and region, run [deploy.sh](../deploy.sh)
+4. Go and make a cup of tea - first deployment takes (currently) 5 - 10 minutes in `us-east-1`.
+5. Look at the final output for URL details

+## The long version

 **WARNINGS!**

 * I'm still actively developing Cicada and will probably make breaking changes.